chas-academy/u07-recipe-app-axelra82/README.md

 To test if you have it, run `ng v`.
 If this outputs "Angular CLI" with version information you are good to go (just make sure it's **=< v11.x**, if not, run `ng update`).

 If you don't have it installed simply run `npm i -g @angular/cli`.

+**Local environment**

+On build this project looks for an environment.
+Since environment variables are secret and should never be shared in public repos you will need to set it up yourself.
+Create a new file called `.env` in the project root.
+You can do this several ways, e.g.:

+- vsc file browser: right-click -> new file and name it `.env`
+- macOS/Linux: `touch .env`
+- windows (cmd): `type nul > .env`

+Edit `.env` file and insert:

+- `REAPP_MEALDB_API_KEY=1`

+Then save and exit.
+Your environment setup is now done!

 ### Local setup